DE / EN

 Admission Test for the Master’s Program in Psychology

-The duration of the test is 90 minutes, and the test comprises 172 items.
-The answer format is multiple-choice with 5 answer alternatives, of which exactly one is correct.
-The test is free of charge.
+The test lasts 90 minutes and comprises 172 items.
+The answer format is multiple-choice with 5 alternative answers, of which exactly one is correct.
+Participation in the test is free of charge.
 The test language is German.
+Participation is only possible on the announced date and in person.

 The number of additional points awarded depends on an applicant’s individual performance in relation to the distribution of points among all participants in the same year who achieved at least 30% of the maximally available points.
 These participants’ test results are ranked from the lowest to the highest.
 The percentile ranks of the test results are divided into 10 intervals that correspond to the first 10% (percentile rank >90), the second 10% (percentile rank >80 to 90) etc. Additional points are awarded based on the interval the applicant’s individual performance falls into: